top of page

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how risks are prioritised based on likelihood and severity, including:
+The company has instructions or equivalent documentation/templates that describe how it prioritises risks based on likelihood and severity, including how severity is assessed based on:

 • Scale: gravity of the adverse impact.